srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 You should have the following items present for your duties.
 If you do not, please let the competition event coordinator know as soon as possible.

-- Pens.
+-   Pens
-- Competitor swag bags to give to teams.
+-   Competitor swag bags to give to teams
-- This documentation.
+-   This documentation
-- Team Sign-in/out sheet.
-- Volunteer Sign-in/out sheet.
-- Boxes to store battery charging kits.
+-   Boxes to store battery charging kits
-- Red Lanyards for media consent denials.
+-   Red Lanyards for media consent denials
-- Copy of the Safeguarding policy